dveeden/demoblog/README.md

 The `./demoblog` binary holds both the backend code for the HTTP API and the files for the frontend.
 Just running this binary is sufficient for normal operation.
 However you can run `npm run dev` in the `ui` directory to get development environment with automatic reloading based on [Vite](https://vitejs.dev/).

+To build a new binary, just run `make`.
+This runs `npm run build` to build the frontend and `go build` to build the backend and embed the generated frontend code.

 # TODO

 - General